From Friction to Conversion

 Reduced navigation ambiguity

-We improved navigation clarity by introducing clear labels on top nav and restructuring the checkout flow, reducing drop-offs by 18%.
+We improved navigation clarity by introducing clear labels on top nav and optimising the checkout flow, reducing drop-offs by 18%.

 The Conversion Effect!